Computer Science

 #

-Computer Science Honors Electives may be any CSCI500-level course approved by advisor.
+Computer Science Honors electives may be any CSCI500-level course approved by advisor.

 CS + Robotics & Intelligent Systems